- Many people begin feeling lonely with they don’t have a significant other to spend time and share in life with.

 1) Reflect on past attachments.

 Karen Koenig, a licensed clinical social worker, suggests looking back at past relationships.
-“If loneliness is of the deeper, existential kind, it often makes a person feel not only unloved, but unlovable and longing for belonging.
+“If loneliness is of the deeper, existential kind, it often makes a person feel not only unloved but unlovable and longing for belonging.
 In this case, they will need to reflect on their early attachments,” she explains.
 “Were they secure or insecure?
 Did they cause anxiety or a sense of trust and intimacy?
 If only another person fills the void inside them, they will need to learn how to be enough for themselves or they will never feel secure because they’ll always be afraid of losing someone.”

 2) Engage in enjoyable activities.

-Another simple, yet effective tip is spend time doing what you truly enjoy doing—even if you don’t think you feel up for it.
-“Engage in activities you know you find enjoyable or rewarding, even if you don’t feel like doing those things at the moment,” says Dominique Talley, mental health therapist and wellness blogger.
+Another simple, yet effective tip is to spend time doing what you truly enjoy doing—even if you don’t think you feel up for it.
+“Engage in activities you know you find enjoyable or rewarding, even if you don’t feel like doing those things at the moment,” says Dominique Talley, mental health therapist, and wellness blogger.
 “Loneliness comes from feeling isolated and unfulfilled, and often, people who feel lonely get caught up making a habit of doing things that keep those patterns of isolation and loneliness going (such as turning down invitations to go out with friends, etc.).
 Think of the activities and people that have brought you joy and enriched your life in the past.
-And make an effort to include more of those in your life.
+And make an effort to include more of those in your life if you’re feeling lonely.
 It may be difficult at first to muster any excitement about those previously-enjoyed activities, but if you can force yourself to engage in those activities (or with those people) even when it’s the last thing you feel like doing, soon enough you will start to find yourself enjoying those activities/people.”

 3) Build stronger connections with friends.

 It’ll also help to focus your attention on other connections—romantic relationships aren’t the only ones that matter, you know!
-“Humans need connection and in order to connect, we have to practice being vulnerable and sharing our real selves with those we can trust,” Julie Bjelland, licensed marriage and family therapist, explains.
+“Humans need connection and in order to connect, we have to practice being vulnerable and sharing our real selves with those we can trust,” Julie Bjelland, licensed marriage and family therapist explains.
 Start to build closer friendships and spend time with others who enjoy some of the same things you do and give yourself time to connect.
 Having one or two connections that can be deeper is more important for many than having several more surface-level friendships.”

 4) Explore the perks of being single.

 Also, put some effort into exploring all that comes with being single!
-And capitalize on those opportunities… like putting that time and energy into a pet instead of a romantic relationship.
+And capitalize on those opportunities… like putting that time and energy into a pet instead of a romantic relationship, if you’re feeling lonely.
 “Remember, there are many advantages to being single.
 Explore them!
 Develop a skill, take on a hobby, reshape your body, enhance your mind.
 The possibilities are endless,” says Caleb Backe, health and wellness expert for Maple Holistics.
 “Not for everyone, but adopt a pet!
 Inviting a living creature into your home (particularly a cat or dog) can make a big difference in your daily life and your mood.
 It is someone to play with, talk to, take care of, and yeah—it can help you meet other pet owners, too.
 Bonus!”

 5) Make a to-do list for your heart.